KW Institute for Contemporary Art

 Café Bravo information

 Is it art?
 Is it a cafe?
-Answer: it’s both.
-This glass-and-chrome cube in the quiet and pretty courtyard of the KW Institute for Contemporary Art was dreamed up by US artist Dan Graham and is a suitably edgy refuelling stop on any Scheunenviertel saunter.
-The food quality is uneven, so stick with liquids.
+Is it a bar?
+Answer: it’s all three.
+This glass-and-chrome pavilion in the quiet and pretty courtyard of the KW Institute for Contemporary Art was dreamed up by US artist Dan Graham and is a suitably edgy refuelling stop on any Scheunenviertel saunter.
+It serves breakfast and changing light meals as well as cocktails at night.